LixiangZhao98/PointCloud-Visualization-Tool/README.md

 # Install the project and Play the demo
 - Download Unity3D  and Create a new project.
 Here is a tutorial ([Unity3D Setup](https://github.com/LixiangZhao98/MeTACAST/blob/master/Assets/PointCloud-Visualization-Tool/file/UnitySetup.pdf "Unity Setup")).
-- Clone the repo with git lfs installed and open the project using Unity (versions over 2020.3.38f1 have been tested).
+- Clone the repo with git lfs installed and open the project using Unity (versions higher than 2020.3.38f1 have been tested).
 - `Assets/PointCloud-Visualization-Tool/Scenes/demo.unity` is the demo.
 - To switch `datasets`, click the gameobject `script/RunTime` in Hierarchy and switch them in the inspector window

-# How to integrate into your scene
+# How to integrate into your project
 - Copy `Asset/PointCloud-Visualization-Tool` folder in this repo to your `Asset` folder.
 - Add `RenderDataRunTime` script to an empty GameObject (you can name it whatever you like, here we call it "scriptObj").
 Assign the `particleMat` and `Vis center` in the public field.
 The visualization will always follow the `Vis center` when start.
 - Create a new script and add it to GamoObject "scriptObj".
 And we can write the C# code in it.
 The following are some examples to visualize the point cloud data.